sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 expect(test.test('MacInter', 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/110.0.0.0 Safari/537.36 Edg/110.0.1587.50')).toBe(false)
 -->

 Now, the condition is shorter and more readable, because names help us to understand what the condition does in the context of the code.

-However, I don’t think that splitting a linear algorithm, even a long one, into several functions, and then calling them one after another, makes code more readable.
-Jumping between functions (and even more so — files) is harder than scrolling, and if we have to look into functions’ implementations to understand the code, then the abstraction wasn’t the right one.
-Naming could be a problem too when all the extracted functions are parts of the same algorithm.

-Overall, I don’t like when the code is measured by its physical metrics, like the number of lines.
-Long functions aren’t always hard to read and modify, And the really complex code could be tiny.
+However, I don’t think that splitting a function into multiple just because it’s “long” makes the code more readable.

 I> We talk about code splitting in more detail in the [Divide and conquer, or merge and relax](#divide) chapter.